873: Jurassic Park: The RH Project – One ShotPosted: October 29, 2014

 *Grabs a shovel*

-Who wants a scoop of “secretly a descendant from ancient Jedi?”
+Who wants a scoop of “secretly descended from ancient Jedi?”
 We have some left over from Jedi’s Destiny.

 He flung the belt off and marched into the back of the plane.